 WCIL: Where are you living now?

 At the moment I am living in the south of Ireland, namely Cork.
-I have been here for 4 years and have to say that it has been a great city for being an expat.
+I moved to Ireland 4 years ago and have to say that it has been a great city for being an Expat.
 Lot’s of big companies offer job opportunities here, rents are not as high as in Dublin, you have an airport nearby and I like the small and familiar atmosphere.

-WCIL: What led you to making the decision to move abroad?
+WCIL: What led you to make the decision to move abroad?

-Usually it is because I get bored of a place.
+Usually, it is because I get bored of a place.
 After living in the Netherlands for four years, it was about time for a change.
-Initially I wanted to go travelling but then a recruiter contacted me via LinkedIn to ask me to work for a big IT company.
-I thought I would try my luck, as I didn’t think it would work out, but oh well…I guess it did.
+Initially, I wanted to go travelling but then a recruiter contacted me via LinkedIn to ask me to work for a big IT company.
+I thought I would try my luck and move to Ireland, as I didn’t think it would work out, but oh well…I guess it did.

 WCIL: Was it easy to move to Ireland?

-WCIL: Did you know many people in Ireland when you moved there?
+WCIL: Did you know many people when you moved to Ireland?
 How do you connect with locals?

 I did not know anyone here in the beginning, but as I am a very social person this was not a big problem for me.
 I connect super fast.
 I can highly recommend browsing through Facebook to look for “events near you” and Facebook groups in order to connect easily.
 There are events throughout the whole week, not only on the weekends.
 Cork is a very international city, I have to say, as there are loads of Germans, Spanish, French, Polish, Brazilian etc.